04/08/18: Website Camera Glitch's and Upgrade - Photography On A Budget

 What Date Is the Photograph?

-I am not an expert on early Nortons of this era - but I can see that the front brake is still of the 'stirrup' variety, which dates it to pre 1923-24.
+I am not an expert on early Nortons of this era - but can see that the front brake is still of the 'stirrup' variety, which dates it to pre 1923-24.
 I believe the Big 4 model Norton and sidecar was first offered about 1913, and this certainly looks an early model - look for instance at the early style 'sit up and beg' handlebars, but if you look carefully you can also see there is what looks like a tax disc holder mounted on the handlebars - and tax discs were only introduced from 1st January 1921, I was hazard a guess it was sometime around 1921-22.
-On seeing her family looking so young, my mother thought it may have been earlier - mid late 19'teens, but I cannot think of anything else it would be other than a tax disc holder?
+On seeing her grandparents looking so young, my mother thought it may have been earlier - mid late 19'teens, but I cannot think of anything else it would be other than a tax disc holder?

-Actually tax discs are something I know a little bit about - having had to do some reading on them as part of the work we are doing to replicate them for our RacingNrton catalog - and I can see that my great uncle was clearly a law abiding fellow - as the recently introduced law of displaying your tax disc requested that the disc was displayed from one of three places, and one of those places was from a tax disc holder attached to the left handlebar - which is where it is in this photograph!
+Actually tax discs are something I know a little bit about - having done some reading on them as part of the work we are doing to replicate them for our RacingNrton catalog - and I can see that my great uncle was clearly a law abiding fellow - as the recently introduced law of displaying your tax disc requested that the disc was displayed from one of three places, and one of those places was from a tax disc holder attached to the left handlebar - which is where it is in this photograph!
 I have tried blowing up the photograph to see if the tax disc is legible, but unfortunately not.

 As a final interesting point of detail - if you click on the thumbnail above, as always, a bigger version will be available - and in this version if you look closely you can see that this is a genuine Norton sidecar as it has the Norton insignia on the front top part of the body and just visible under the blanket (nice to see my uncle was enough of a gentleman to offer a blanket to keep his passengers warm!) is the other transfer fitted to the Norton sidecar - which I believe is the same transfer I offer ffrom are RacingNorton catalog - see right